President George Washington set a precedent of non-intervention in European affairs, a trend that lasted into the 20th century.

 - A one-man executive who would serve for life and have veto power over all federal and state laws.
 This was Hamilton’s idea, but many considered it too reminiscent of the British monarchy.

-After 60 ballots, it was decided to create a single executive called the president; this was the first national executive in American history.
+After 60 ballots, delegates approved creating a single executive called the president; this was the first national executive in American history.

 - The president would be elected by an electoral college, which would shield against direct democracy and the potential dominance of large cities over states.
 (This worked exactly as intended in 2000 when Al Gore received the majority vote in most big cities while George W. Bush won more electoral votes in the states and thus won the election.)